 Silence on the Wire

-Order (or just read more about) Silence on the Wire from Amazon.com
+Amazon Order (or just read more about) Silence on the Wire from Amazon.com

 More Books

 This is billed as a security book, and yes, that is its focus, but that isn't why you should read it.
 First: this is ultra-heavy geek territory, but it's not necessarily computer geeks only.
 What I mean is that although this is all computer and networking related, any general engineering geek-type will probably enjoy it.
-It is emphatically NOT about buffer overflows and the like; it's about the really esoteric stuff, and therefor interesting even if you aren't that interested in deep level security topics.
+It is emphatically NOT about buffer overflows and the like; it's about the really esoteric stuff, and therefore interesting even if you aren't that interested in deep level security topics.

 What I particularly liked is the author's attention to detail.
 I'd start reading a chapter and think "Yeah, I know this", but then realize that he was just leading me through the basics because he had something important and interesting to say that I probably did NOT know.. and that was usually true.